andreeag1/BookMarked/README.md

 # BookMarked

 BookMarked is a social media platform designed for all book lovers and avid readers.
 An engaging space for bibliophiles to connect, discover and share their passion for books.
-With BookMarked, you can track your reading progress, organize books into personalized bookshelves, add a yearly reading goal, write review and join discussions about your favourite books and authors.
+With BookMarked, you can track your reading progress, organize books into personalized bookshelves, add a yearly reading goal, write reviews and join discussions about your favourite books and authors.

 ## Services